-Cloud adoption with Non Governmental Organisations NGOs and International Development Organisations: recommendations to succeed
+Cloud adoption with NGOs and IDOs: recommendations to succeed

 Non Governmental Organisations NGOs and International Organisations – like many other organizations - face the challenge of supporting mobile and globally distributed workforce.
 This is particularly true since the eruption of the COVID-19 crisis, which changed the way NGOs and IDOs are working and collaborating, leading to an increase in adoption of Cloud services.
 COVID-19 has also shown how important globally available and scalable public cloud services are to enable digital collaboration with all stakeholders, while ensuring data security.